Last Updated: September 4, 2023

 So because there are social and environmental benefits that are unique to agriculture, rural communities should investigate and support fully a positive future for agriculture as practiced in their climate, soil conditions, and cultural environment.

-Most importantly, a task force that represents the entire community, not simply the farmers, is formed to oversee the planning process and implement the plan.
+Sometimes you can organize a task force that represents the entire community to debate the role of agriculture.
 This is rural economic development at its finest.

 Just like a larger town, you will be successful in rural economic development only when you make sure that the quality of life that you offer is attractive.
 If you don’t have a movie theater, so what?